 In a trend found with other commodities, cotton prices have become more volatile in recent years, seeing a recent peak when prices tripled from 2010 to 2011.
-Mud Jeans are made with 30% recycled content and 70% organic cotton, a resource that is subject to similarly significant price fluctuation and supply disruption, but with extra focus on the provenance of the material.
+Mud Jeans are made with up to 40% recycled content.
+The remaining material is organic cotton, a resource that is subject to similarly significant price fluctuation and supply disruption, even more so than non-organic cotton due to extra focus on the provenance of the material.
 Identifying the vulnerability of their supply chain, CEO Bert van Son decided to make more effective use of the material that had already been purchased.

 Recovery rates in the textiles industry tend to be low, with around 25% of textiles recovered per year in the EU.
 After learning about business models like that of Turntoo, in which manufacturers retain ownership of their own products, and consumers only pay for the performance, rather than for the raw materials that went into the product, van Son realised that the most reliable way of getting his product back was to avoid selling it in the first place.
 In order to retain control of the materials, van Son decided to begin leasing Mud Jeans, with a number of options available.

 Alongside purchasing the jeans in the conventional way, users can choose to lease Mud Jeans for €7.50 / month.
 After one year, the user has three options.
 They can swap their jeans for a new pair, and continue leasing for another year, pay for four extra months at €5 each as a ‘deposit’, after which the user can wear the Jeans as long as he likes, or end the relationship by returning the jeans to Mud.